-A woman’s obsession with dieting and affirmation culture leads to a horrific transformation.
+A woman’s obsession with diet and affirmation culture leads to a horrific transformation.

 Synopsis